Fateh Ezatpoor: Illuminated manuscript work

-Individual and group exhibitions
+Exhibition judgeships

-Mr. Ezatpoor has served in multiple events as an international/national judge as well as several other exhibitions throughout his career.
-He was the international judge/mentor for the Calligraphy Contest conducted in Georgian National Center of Manuscripts on 2012, been a part of all annual World of Islam international exhibitions on professor's exhibitions, and being a judge for all Bi-Annual Persian Calligraphy conferences.
-Mr. Ezatpoor's mentorship events and exhibitions have been throughout the region including Georgia (country), Iraqi Kurdistan, and throughout the country such as Tehran (Reza Abbasi Museum, Art Gallery, Saba Gallery), Isfahan, Qeshm, and Sanandaj that adds up to over 250+ exhibitions, workshops, and events.
+Ezatpoor has served in multiple events as a judge throughout his career.
+He was the international judge/mentor for the Calligraphy Contest conducted in Georgian National Center of Manuscripts on 2012, has been a part of all annual World of Islam international exhibitions on professor's exhibitions, and served as a judge for all Bi-Annual Persian Calligraphy conferences.
+Ezatpoor's mentorship events and exhibitions have been throughout the region including Georgia (country), Iraqi Kurdistan, and throughout Iran, including Tehran (Reza Abbasi Museum, Art Gallery, Saba Gallery), Isfahan, Qeshm, and Sanandaj.